ALL-ON-4 Dental Implants & Sedation with photos

 Teeth-in-a-day with all-on-4 there is no need for denture adhesives

-How much does all-on-four dental implant cost
+How much does all-on-four dental implant cost?

 Shorter treatment times with all-on-4

 The recovery time for all-on-4 dental implants varies from patient to patients due to their clinical dental condition.
 We prefer to perform Teeth-in-a-day and dental implants surgery with our advanced computerized 3D dental treatment software whenever possible.
-Our advanced surgical computerized guide protocol from Anatomage® not only delivers high precision for implant surgery including all-on-four concept but also significantly decrease recovery time for the patient.
+Our advanced surgical computerized guide protocol from Anatomage® not only delivers high precision for implant surgery including all-on-4 concept but also significantly decrease recovery time for the patient.
 Our dental implant 3D software is a highly effective tool that, in certain clinical cases, delivers minimal invasive surgery for a fast recovery.

 Teeth-in-a-day provides a great looking smile.

 The all-on-4 treatment is a great procedure for the patient to smile about.
-Replacing whole mouth of teeth with dental implants allow dentists to uniformly create a beautiful and harmonious smile.
-Patients can feel free to smile, eat, drink, and speak knowing there is no slippage or chance for any embarrassing moment if your teeth slip or fall.
+Replacing the whole mouth of teeth with dental implants allow dentists to uniformly create a beautiful and harmonious smile.
+Patients can feel free to smile, eat, drink, and speak knowing there is no slippage or chance for of embarrassing moment if your teeth slip or fall.

-All-on-4 dental implants benefits and before and after
+All-on-4 dental implants benefits and before and after (phtos)

 People have regained confidence by replacing bad teeth with All-on-four dental implants.
-In the US All-on-four has become popular and preferable among people over the age of 45 years old because it can replace an entire mouth of teeth with just 4 dental implants in an one day surgery.
+In the US All-on-four has become popular and preferable among people over the age of 45 years old because it can replace an entire mouth of teeth with just 4 dental implants in a one-day surgery.
 Because this treatment costs less than other options, many more people are able to restore their entire smile with affordable all-on-4 dental implants.
 It’s possible to replace all of your teeth in just one day known as teeth-in-a-day.
 Some of the Benefits include: